 One of the most important aspects of construction law is construction lien law.
 Construction lien law is a component of construction law that impacts, in one form or another, contractors, subcontractors, suppliers, manufacturers, design professionals, and the like.
 Florida’s construction lien law provides protection to construction professionals for unpaid services or materials supplied that are utilized for the improvement of real property.
 Due to the complexity and time-sensitive nature of construction lien laws, we highly recommend retaining the services of an experienced Bradenton construction attorney to handle your lien claims matters.

 Many construction professionals bid on county, municipal, state, and federal projects, and being awarded the contract is always their main objective.
 When a bidder believes their bid to have been wrongly rejected, the bidder has the right to challenge the agency’s action.
-At Trent Cotney, P.A., our Bradenton construction law attorneys are equipped and experienced with assisting protesting bidders in challenging an award, as well as defending the winning bidder against protests against their awarded contract.
+At Cotney Construction Law, our Bradenton construction law attorneys are equipped and experienced with assisting protesting bidders in challenging an award, as well as defending the winning bidder against protests against their awarded contract.
 The bid process can be a difficult procedure to navigate.
 As such, we always recommend consulting with a construction lawyer who is familiar with performing bid protest through both the Administrative Procedure Act (APA) and local ordinances.

 To speak with an experienced Bradenton construction lawyer, please contact our office at 813.579.3278 or submit our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.